If your question isn't answered below, please contact us at email@example.com.

 How do I become a volunteer for the U.S. Fund for UNICEF?

-To become a UNICEF grassroots volunteer, please register online here.
-Share your time with UNICEF and join our mission to save children's lives.
-As a volunteer, you'll have access to special volunteer resources, be able to communicate with other volunteers who are working to make a difference, and receive the latest information about UNICEF's programs and volunteer opportunities!
+To become a UNICEF volunteer, please register online here.
+As a registered volunteer, you’ll have access to UNICEF resources, including one pagers, toolkits, and articles, and you will be able to subscribe to our newsletter to receive the latest information about UNICEF’s programs and volunteer opportunities!

 How do I find out more information about the U.S. Fund for UNICEF's volunteer program?

-For more information about our volunteer program and the many ways to volunteer for UNICEF, please visit our Action Center, where you will find information on all U.S. Fund for UNICEF campaigns and programs, such as Trick-or-Treat for UNICEF, the UNICEF Tap Project, the UNICEF High School Club Program and the UNICEF Campus Initiative.
+For more information about our volunteer program and the many ways to volunteer for UNICEF, please visit our U.S. Initiatives page, where you will find information on all U.S. Fund for UNICEF campaigns and programs, such as Trick-or-Treat for UNICEF, the UNICEF Tap Project, the UNICEF High School Club Program and the UNICEF Campus Initiative.
 All programs afford volunteers the opportunity to educate, advocate and fundraise on behalf of UNICEF in their communities.

 For any questions or concerns you may have, please contact us at firstname.lastname@example.org.